marsipu/mne-dev-setup/README.md

 ### Pre-commit Hooks
 For packages that support it, pre-commit hooks are automatically installed to ensure code quality.

-## Flexibility for Contributors

-This setup allows anyone to:
-1. Install only the packages they're working on
-2. Skip packages they don't need
-3. Use custom directory structures
-4. Easily add new MNE ecosystem packages

-Simply clone the repositories you want to work on and update the paths in `paths.ini` accordingly.

 ## Acknowledgement
 This script was created and modified with help from GitHub Copilot in Agent Mode.